Cycling in Ireland

 Folding bikes (that are folded and covered) can be carried at all times free of charge.
 You can travel with bikes all day Saturday and Sunday.

 |Bus Éireann||You can bring a bike if there is space in the luggage compartment.
 Bus Éireann charges a fee (currently €10) to bring a bike on a single journey.

 Folding bikes can be carried for free.
 However it must be folded and covered or you will be charged the full bicycle rate of €10 per journey.

-Folding bikes (that are carried or stored in luggage area)
+Folding bikes (carried or stored in the luggage area)